Alfareiza/routes-and-cycles/README.md

 |   +-- moduleB/
 |   +-- moduleC/
 ```
-- Routes for navigation.
+- Routes for navigation

-- Route for page not found.
+- Route for page not found

+- Routes with children

-- Lazy load.
+- Lazy load

 - Navbar caching compoments